Jarrod West

-Jarrod Lenard West II (born March 29, 1999) is an American professional basketball player who serves as a guard for KK Bosna BH Telecom.
-He has competed in domestic leagues in New Zealand, China, Germany, Greece, and Bosnia and Herzegovina.
-He earned MVP honours in the 2024–25 ABA League Second Division Playoffs while helping KK Bosna secure promotion to the top‑tier ABA League.
+Jarrod Lenard West II (born March 29, 1999) is an American professional basketball player for Cholet of the LNB Élite.
+He played college basketball for Marshall and Louisville.
+West earned MVP honours in the 2024–25 ABA League Second Division playoffs, helping Bosna secure promotion to the top‑tier ABA League.
+He played overseas for the majority of his career, competing in New Zealand, China, Germany, Greece, and Bosnia and Herzegovina.

 Early life and college career

 West attended Notre Dame High School in Clarksburg, West Virginia, and led his team to the state Class A championship in 2017, earning the Bill Evans Award as the state’s top prep player.
 He played four seasons at Marshall University, where he recorded over 1,200 points and set a school record with 254 career steals—ranking second in Conference USA history.
 He led the conference in assists (6.0) and steals (2.5) during the 2020–21 season and was named to the All‑Conference USA Second Team and All‑Defensive Team.
 West used an additional year of eligibility and played as a graduate transfer for the Louisville Cardinals in 2021–22.